RashidurRahmanShawon/random-user-app/README.md

 ## Author

-Built by Rashidur Rahman Shawon (Zig Shaw)
+Built with love by Rashidur Rahman Shawon (Zig Shaw)